grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 $routes->post('/example/customers', 'Example::customers');
 ```

-## Video Tutorial

-If you would like you can also check the above steps into a video tutorial:

-<iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/XIoMR38ANnE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Troubleshooting
 <strong>1.
 Getting the message "Ooooops, something went wrong!"</strong>
 The most common mistake of the installation of grocery CRUD Enteprise is when the assets_folder has a wrong path.
 If you did follow all the steps and you see that your webpage looks like that: